mostlybadfly/jekyllsite/_posts/2015-2-24-Nested-Fields.md

   I have been working more on Recetera lately, and I wanted to provide a bit of an update on what I've been doing.
 This mostly has to do with all I've learned and ran into when working with nested attributes and fields.

-  Since my last post regarding the recipe app, I created an `Ingredient` model with `quantity` and `name` attributes.
+  Since my last post regarding the recipe app, I realized I would like a separate model altogether for ingredients so that these can later be searchable and used elsewhere within the app.
+I created an `Ingredient` model with `quantity` and `name` attributes.
 This belongs to `Recipe` which can use the attributes for `Ingredient`.
 My models are below:

 {% highlight ruby %}
 class Recipe < ActiveRecord::Base